abbreviatedman/spellbound/data/quotes.md

 215
 00:10:07,388 --> 00:10:09,816
-A lot of time to...
+A lot of time to…

 216
 00:10:09,821 --> 00:10:12,859